Meet the O&M Team

 The O&M team at Leader Dog comes with a wealth of knowledge and experience.
 Our team prides itself on helping clients learn to navigate with confidence in our Orientation & Mobility Training, supporting GPS training, and dedicating themselves to building unforgettable experiences for teenagers who are blind at Summer Experience Camp.

 Erica is married to Kevin, a guide dog mobility instructor at Leader Dog.
 They have two daughters, who keep them busy with school and competitive sports.
-They also have a career changed dog, Tenor, a black Labrador retriever who was raised as part of our Prison Puppies initiative.
+They also have two career changed dogs, Tenor and Barley.

 Kristy has her master’s degree in orientation and mobility from Western Michigan University.
 She completed her practicum at Leader Dog and her internship at Southeastern Blind Rehabilitation Center in Birmingham, AL. After spending several years working as an O&M specialist in Alabama and Ohio, she returned to Michigan in 2017 to join our extended services department.
 Kristy loves the spirit of teamwork and collaboration at Leader Dog.
 Spending an entire week on the Leader Dog campus during Summer Experience Camp is a highlight for her because of the opportunity to really connect with the teens.